smithlauren785/DS4002-Project1/README.md

 | Wordcloud of word frequency in Donald Trump's tweets | “Trump” is noticeably the most frequently appearing word, followed by “president” and “thank”.
 It can also be observed that two of the words in our hypothesis appear with a high frequency (“democrat” and “fake”) |
 | Decision Tree Plot | The tree predicts that the presence of the words indicates that the tweet was sent post/during election which leads us to conclude that our hypothesis is correct.
 However, through further exploration it was found that the accuracy of our model was pretty low and we also had a low sensitivity meaning that our model was not good at prediciting true positives. |
 | Pie Chart of Proportion of Tweets Containing at least one key word/phrase | Approximately 24% of tweets posted by Donald Trump between May 2009 and January 2021 contain at least one of the six words or phrases in our hypothesis. |
+| Tweet Counts by Time Period | As seen from the bar graph, there were slightly more tweets post the start of the election.
+This is not too significant because it reveals that he tweeted pretty consistenly in the 6 years before and after the start of the election.